PuneetKohli/kbeznak-parmatonic/index.md

-## Welcome to GitHub Pages
+## Welcome to My kbeznak parmatonic page

 You can use the [editor on GitHub](https://github.com/PuneetKohli/kbeznak-parmatonic/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This page is hosted on GitHub Pages and run using [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in your Markdown files.

-### Markdown
+### What is a kbeznak parmatonic?

+Good question!
+The answer is : I have no idea!
+This is most probably a fictional word created by [Dr. James Caverlee](http://faculty.cse.tamu.edu/caverlee/) aka Cav for the [Information Storage and Retrieval (ISR)](http://courses.cse.tamu.edu/caverlee/csce670/) Homework 2.
+The homework is essentially a Search Engine Optimization (SEO) contest for the keywords 'kbeznak parmatonic' which don't link to anything on Google, except a Hebrew (?)
+Wikipedia page of Kobe Bryant. https://hr.wikipedia.org/wiki/Kobe_Bryant

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for